 Since on unstructured meshes the points and adjacencies do not follow any kind of global structure, it is also possible to add or remove mesh cells and points.
 The process of dynamically adding, removing or displacing mesh cells and points is called mesh adaptation.

+Depending on the problem nature, mesh adaptation techniques are required to obtain accurate solution fields while maintaining the computational cost low by keeping the overall number of mesh cells and nodes under control.
 In general, the degree of refinement required is associated with the error, which is estimated based on the equations to be solved.
 Therefore, regions with higher error will end up accumulating more mesh cells.

 Mesh refinement, which is also called h-type refinement, is based on the addition of cells or points, reducing the local characteristic length of edges.
-This technique can cheaply increase local mesh resolution, but will also increase the number of simultaneous difference equations to be solved, since it increases the number of degrees of freedom of the system.
+This technique can cheaply increase local mesh resolution but will also increase the number of simultaneous difference equations to be solved since it increases the number of degrees of freedom of the system.

 On unstructured meshes, the addition of cells or points is straightforward, as it involves the reconnection of the modified cells.
 Refinement on structured grids isn’t straightforward since the addition of cells could break the mesh regularity.
 It’s common to allow for nonconforming meshes when using adaptive structured grids.